riyarhm/Masters-Dissertation/README.md

 2. **AVM Code Part2**: This file builds upon the prepared predicted data, focusing on merging the predictions with the data needed for display in the web app and benchmarking the selected model against industry standards.

-3. **AVM Web App**: This file contains the deployment scripts.
-The predicted data from the model developed in the previous steps are integrated into a web application using Streamlit, allowing users to interact with the AVM model and predict property prices.
+3. **AVM Web App**: This file contains the App development scripts.
+The predicted data from the model developed in the previous steps are integrated into a web application using Streamlit, allowing users to interact with the property and their valuation.